saverymax/optimal-design-data-integration/doc/source/data.md

 ```
 --po_data_file=po_gen_ints-donut_a=-2_b=0.5_g=1_d=0.25.Rds
 ```
 This is the dataset generated by the call of ```generate_po_data.R```.
-Once you have done this for the parameter values you are interested in, you are ready to run the simualted design experiments (or you can just use the pre-processed data already provided as there are many dataset combinations already there).
+Once you have done this for the parameter values you are interested in, you are ready to run the simulated design experiments (or you can just use the pre-processed data already provided as there are many dataset combinations already there).

 For further reference, the CLI options for the ```generate_po_data.R``` script are listed below:
 ```